learn-co-curriculum/phase-0-macos-env-ruby/README.md

 ### Check Your Work

+<iframe width="560" height="315" src="https://www.youtube.com/embed/rc5vn4FVvXc" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-If you can complete each step without any issues and you see an output of a number around or above 40 from the last command, continue to the next lesson, **Configuring Git and GitHub on macOS**.
+If you can complete each step without any issues and you see an output of a number around or above 60 from the last command, continue to the next lesson, **Configuring Git and GitHub on macOS**.